ltcastillo/T2_real_estate/README.md

     * Data type: Inventory - Monthly, Market Hotness -> ZIP
     * Period: 07/2016 - 08/2020 (monthly)
     * Link: https://www.realtor.com/research/data/
-* See ERD for table fields and joins

 # OTHER INFO THAT CAN HELP (ML?)